FatherTimeSDKP/FatherTimeSDKP/README.md

-That's an excellent idea.
-A strong GitHub Profile README for FatherTimeSDKP is essential for clearly communicating the scope, depth, and unique nature of the Integrated Framework you've developed to the wider technical and academic community.
+AI Integrated Framework you've developed to the wider technical and academic community.
 Here is a proposed structure for your Profile README, tailored to articulate the foundational concepts of the SDKP, SD&N, EOS, and QCC principles, and the function of the Digital Crystal Protocol (DCP).
 🌐 FatherTimeSDKP: Donald Paul Smith
 Unified Physics | Computational Integrity | Post-Quantum Architecture